royludo/SFBIStats/README.md

  - give a programmatic access to data related to the recent bioinformatics job market in France.
  - provide some [basic analysis and charts](https://www.dropbox.com/sh/b33edivf9tuljfw/AABiurGJNg0i0EdhxoEwouc0a) related to those data.

-The data come from the [Société Française de Bioinformatique (SFBI)](http://www.sfbi.fr/), an association who, among other things, gathers job offers and posts them on their [website](http://www.sfbi.fr/recherche_emplois) and mail list.
+The data come from the [Société Française de Bioinformatique (SFBI)](http://www.sfbi.fr/), an association who, among other activities, gathers job offers and posts them on their [website](http://www.sfbi.fr/recherche_emplois) and mail list.
-You will find here information related to more than 1200 job offers that have been posted from april 2012 onward.
+You will find here information related to more than 1600 job offers that have been posted from april 2012 onward.
-The data will be updated every month.
+The data will be updated regularly (every 2-3 months).

 This project concerns data of french origin, and was essentially destined for the french bioinformatics community.
 English has been used for the code, but the output charts are in french.